"Management is doing things right. Leadership is doing the right things."

 Mayors, county executives, city managers, and staff do not make policy decisions.
 However, they have strong influence on the policy-making process and its resultant decisions.
 For example, they propose budgets, oversee the studies and analyses carried out by staff, and make policy recommendations to councils.
 Through their ongoing contacts with key interest groups, elected and appointed chief administrative officers and department heads influence (and are influenced by) other participants in the policy development process.

-Mayor's Handbook.
-Report No. 44 , MRSC, revised 12/2009.
-This handbook is intended to serve as a guide for mayors in Washington cities and towns operating under the mayor-council form of government.
+Mayor and Councilmember Handbook, MRSC and AWC, revised 2013 - This handbook is intended to serve as a guide for mayors and councilmembers in Washington cities and towns operating under the mayor-council form of government.
 There are also materials on issues which directly concern mayors in council-manager cities and all mayor pro tems: presiding over council meetings, conducting public hearings, etc.